Network society: Interaction with new media

-Modern Examples
+Modern examples

 The concepts described by Jan van Dijk, Barry Wellman, Hiltz and Turoff, and Manuel Castells are embodied in much digital technology.
 Social networking sites such as Facebook and Twitter, instant messaging and email are prime examples of the Network Society at work.
 These web services allow people all over the world to communicate through digital means without face-to-face contact.
 This demonstrates how the ideas of society changing will affect the persons we communicate over time.

 Network society does not have any confinements and has found its way to the global scale.
 Network society is developed in modern society that allows for a great deal of information to be traded to help improve information and communication technologies.
 Having this luxury of easier communication also has consequences.
-This allows for globalization to take place.
-Having more and more people joining the online society and learning about different techniques with the world wide web.
+This allows for globalization to take place by having more and more people joining the online society and learning about different techniques with the world wide web.
 This benefits users who have access to the internet, to stay connected at all times with any topic the user wants.
 Individuals without internet may be affected because they are not directly connected into this society.
 People always have an option to find public space with computers with internet.
 This allows a user to keep up with the ever changing system.
 Network society is constantly changing the “cultural production in a hyper-connected world.”

 Social Structures revolve around the relationship of the “production/consumption, power, and experience.”
 These conclusively create a culture, which continues to sustain by getting new information constantly.
 Our society system was a mass media system where it was a more general place for information.
 Now the system is more individualized and custom system for users making the internet more personal.
 This makes messages to the audience more inclusive sent into society.
 Ultimately allowing more sources to be included to better communication.
 Network society is seen as a global system that helps with globalization.
 This is beneficial to the people who have access to the internet to get this media.
 The negative to this is the people without access do not get this sense of the network society.
 These networks, that have now been digitized, are more efficient of connecting people.
 Everything we know now can be put into a computer and processed.
 Users put messages online for others to read and learn about.
 This allows people to gain knowledge faster and more efficiently.
 Networked society allows for people to connect to each other quicker and to engage more actively.
 This networks go away from having a central theme, but still has a focus in what it is there to accomplish.